samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You create a 5-foot-diameter sphere of fire in an unoccupied space on the ground within range.
 It lasts for the duration.
 Any creature that ends its turn within 5 feet of the sphere makes a Dexterity saving throw, taking 2d6 Fire damage on a failed save or half as much damage on a successful one.

 As a Bonus Action, you can move the sphere up to 30 feet, rolling it along the ground.
-If you move the sphere into a creature’s space, that creature makes the save against the sphere, and the sphere stops moving for the turn.
+If you move the sphere into a creature's space, that creature makes the save against the sphere, and the sphere stops moving for the turn.

 When you move the sphere, you can direct it over barriers up to 5 feet tall and jump it across pits up to 10 feet wide.
-Flammable objects that aren’t being worn or carried start [burning](/sources/dnd/free-rules/rules-glossary#BurningHazard) if touched by the sphere, and it sheds [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 20-foot radius and [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 20 feet.
+Flammable objects that aren't being worn or carried start [burning](/sources/dnd/free-rules/rules-glossary#BurningHazard) if touched by the sphere, and it sheds [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 20-foot radius and [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 20 feet.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 2.